purpett/tic-tac-toe/README.md

 - [x] Make your site fully responsive so that it is playable from a mobile phone
 - [x] Get inventive with your styling e.g. use hover effects or animations
 - [x] Allow to clear localStorage and reset the game, including the scoreboard
+- [x] Create an AI opponent that plays an almost unbeatable game

 ## Approach